Teggoon/Shockwaveio-Online-Multiplayer/README.md

 The game uses the Socket.io library for TCP sockets.
 A HTML5 canvas was used, and Node.js handles backend.

+Each player controls a bot that sends shockwaves on the ground to hit other players.
+Each player can move about, jump to dodge shockwaves, and plant walls to block attacks.
+Other features:
+Holes in the ground one can fall into
+Melee combat (jumping on other people)
+Shop to upgrade and customize your weapons (phase 2)

 Team members:
-Daniel
+Haocheng Li
-Kevin
+Kevin Zhang
-Marehan
+Jelan Waly
-Elina
+Elina Shankar
-Noah
+Noah Todd
-Victoria
+Victoria Edeeva
-Richard
+Richard To
-Elise
+Elise Kim